punkrockcode/punkrockcode/README.md

 - 👋 Hi, I’m @punkrockcode from Argentina - Buenos Aires
 - 👀 I’m interested in learning, helping on any project that will give me knowledge and experience.
 - 🌱 I’m currently learning ...
-Javascript from Platzi and C# on Unity.
+Javascript Python and C# on Unity.
 - 💞️ I’m looking to collaborate on ... front-end, back-end or any project where I can give a hand.
 - 📫 How to reach me ... you can contact me via email schianea@outlook.com